 Monday Night RAW

-A month in RAW is running a little bit ahead of 2025, and there’s a very easy explanation.
+After a month RAW was running a little bit ahead of 2025, and there was a very easy explanation.
 The women’s tag team titles are being chased by six different teams featuring a lot of the roster’s biggest names, which means more tag team matches, which means more women wrestling every week and more ring time to accommodate all of the participants.
-That’s really it in a nutshell and the only real question is how long they keep this up with the tag division.

 Smackdown